Welcome to Nantes

-Spirited and innovative, this city on the banks of the Loire, 55km east from the Atlantic ocean, has a long history of reinventing itself.
-Founded by Celts around 70 BC, in AD 937 Alain Barbe-Torte, the grandson of the last king of Brittany, established the duchy of Brittany here following a series of invasions.
-The Edict of Nantes, a landmark royal charter guaranteeing civil rights to France's Huguenots (Protestants), was signed in the city by Henri IV in 1598.
-Its revocation in 1685 led to a Huguenot exodus from the region.
+Spirited and innovative, this artsy city on the banks of the Loire has a history of reinventing tself.
+It was founded by Celts around 70 BC and in AD 937 it joined the duchy of Brittany.
+The Edict of Nantes, a landmark royal charter guaranteeing civil rights to France's Huguenots (Protestants), was signed in Nantes by Henri IV in 1598.

-By the 18th century Nantes was France's foremost port, and in the 19th century – following the abolition of slavery – it became a cutting-edge industrial centre; the world's first public transport service, the omnibus, began here in 1826.
-Shipbuilding anchored the city's economy until the late 20th century.
-When the shipyards relocated westwards to St-Nazaire, Nantes transformed itself into a thriving student and cultural hub.
-The city centre has now nudged past Bordeaux as the country's sixth-largest metropolis, and it's growing, with one in two Nantais today aged under 40.
+By the 18th century Nantes was France's foremost port, and in the 19th century – following the abolition of slavery – it became an industrial centre; the world's first public transport service, the omnibus, began here in 1826.
+Shipbuilding anchored the city's economy until the late 20th century and when the shipyards relocated westwards to St-Nazaire, Nantes transformed itself into a thriving student and cultural hub.